 For the school as a whole, these results come as the icing on the cake really for what has been a very exciting year.
 The school is going from strength to strength with our admission numbers increasing again for September, our students gaining recognition nationally for their achievements within science and also on the sporting stage for rowing and most recently we were recognised once again in the Cheshire Schools Awards, winning the ‘Communications Award’.
 I am lucky to work with a dynamic team of staff who are as determined as I am for Queen’s Park to be a successful school, ensuring the best outcomes for all our learners”.

-Lyndsay watterson, Headteacher
+Lyndsay Watterson, Headteacher

-Key Stage 4 Results - Summer 2016
+Key Stage 4 Results - Summer 2018

-|Grade C or above in English and Maths at the end of KS4
+|Percentage of students achieving Grade 5 or above in English & Maths at end of KS4

-The following link provides access to the DfE School performance tables website.
+The following link provides access to the DfE School Performance Tables website.